 Education complaint process at the Faculty of Fine and Performing Arts

-• follow the University’s core values.
+• follow the Lund University’s core values.

 • treat one another with consideration and respect.